-CT IVU (CT urography) uses CT Scanners to take images of the genitourinary tract.
+CT IVU (CT IntraVenous Urography) uses CT Scanners to take images of the genitourinary tract.
 This scan is used to detect abnormalities of the urinary system, including the kidneys, ureters, and bladder.

 A. Before your scan

 - Your Medicare card and any concession cards